-- · Tabling to advertise for upcoming events is encouraged. - Tabling on the sixth floor is first come first serve. - Use of the fifth floor patio does not require a special form, but if you are looking to host an event other than tabling (usually a large event), please contact ASU Law's Events Manager for permission. - Tables used on the fifth floor patio must be put away after lunch. - Tabling on the sixth floor must operate during daytime hours of 8 AM to 5PM - At least one representative must be present at the table being used - Space in these areas is limited so if issues arise please speak to the Events Manager - Tabling to advertise for upcoming events or fundraising is SUSPENDED once Reading Week has commenced and throughout final exams. - Failure to abide by these guidelines may result in suspension of a student organization's tabling privileges.
+- Tabling to advertise for upcoming events is encouraged. - Those wishing to table throughout the day or lunchtime must check in with the Student Resources Director whose office will be in the student success center on the fourth floor. - Use of the fifth floor patio does not require a special form, but if you are looking to host an event other than tabling (usually a large event), please contact the Events and Administration Program Coordinator. - Tables used on the fifth floor patio must be put away after lunch. - Tables used on the fifth floor patio must be put away after lunch. - Space in these areas is limited so if issues arise please speak to the Director of Student Resources - Tabling to advertise for upcoming events or fundraising is SUSPENDED once Reading Week has commenced and throughout final exams. - Failure to abide by these guidelines may result in suspension of a student organization's tabling privileges.